 Foods rich in luteolin include:

-Most studies appear to involve lab animal (mice/rats) and isolated cell research.
+Most studies appear to involve lab animals (mice/rats) and isolated cell research.

 Does luteolin (or Sophora japonica) augment NrF2 in people?
 It's difficult to say without seeing human research.